141 comments

 Google hasn't made a successful product in over a decade (nor have their existing products improved in any meaningful sense) - these people are not capable of anything besides hoarding power (and passing leet code I guess :P).

-• ilbeeper a year ago
+• ilbeeper 2 years ago

 Is it?
 Do Fedora or Ubuntu provide an API like that?

-• lightdot a year ago
+• lightdot 2 years ago

 You mean, like unrestricted access to the kernel with full firewalling capabilities? ;)